Researchers identified new genes and brain cells linked to insomnia

 In a first-of-its-kind study, a group of researchers identified the cell types and biological processes responsible for the genetic risk associated with insomnia.
-The results were achieved by assessing DNA and sleep data of 1.3 million people.
+The results were achieved by assessing the sleep data and DNA of 1.3 million people.

 Insomnia is a common sleep disorder affecting one in four Americans each year.
-Nearly 75 percent of sufferers recover without progressing to chronic insomnia, according to prior studies.
+Nearly 75 percent of sufferers recover without progressing to chronic insomnia, according to previous studies.

-The team found that part of the genes earlier spotted was crucial in the functionality of axons.
-In the frontal cortex and the subcortical nuclei of the brain, particular cell types linked to the insomnia risk genes were found to be active.
+The team found that in the frontal cortex and the subcortical nuclei of the brain, particular cell types linked to the insomnia risk genes were said to be active.
 These brain regions were previously noted as areas of interest in brain imaging studies of insomnia sufferers.

 “Our study shows that insomnia, like so many other neuropsychiatric disorders, is influenced by hundreds of genes of small effect.
 These genes by themselves are not that interesting to look at.
 What counts is their combined effect on the risk of insomnia.
 We investigated that with a new method that enabled us to identify specific types of brain cells, like the so-called medium spiny neurons,” the study found.

 “These findings are a breakthrough, since we can now for the first time start searching for underlying mechanisms in individual brain cells in the laboratory,” said Guus Smit, a neurobiologist, and researcher.

 Additionally, the study also uncovered a strong genetic similarity with depression and anxiety upon comparing risk genes of insomnia with other traits and psychiatric disorders.